JaimeLaVie/JaimeLaVie.github.io/_posts/2019-11-28-What can we find from the Chinese-National-Day Twitter data.md

 **3.2 Spatial Analysis**

 Some Twitter users chose to provide their location information in the profile, which enables us to conduct geological analysis.
-The following link contains six interactive maps.
+The following link contains eight interactive maps.

 <a href="https://jaimelavie.github.io/National_Day_Public_Opinion_Mining/"> 可视化地图 Visualization </a>